Techtonica/curriculum/projects/portfolio/portfolio-webpage-1.md

 - Bootstrap

 ### Other Skills
+- VS Code
+- Keyboard Shortcuts
+- Web Patterns
+- UI/UX
-- VS code
+- Github for code storage and static-site hosting
-- keyboard shortcuts
+- Ergonomics
+- Writing a good ReadMe

 ### Primary Goals
 To demonstrate understanding of the topics covered in the first two weeks of this course.